-The Green Academy Denmark also strongly encourages its students to explore new knowledge by studying abroad for a period of time.
+The Green Academy Denmark also

+explore new knowledge by studying abroad for a period of time.
 For the teachers at the school, new innovative ideas and ways of tackling the green transition often come from participating in international projects.
 Similarly, students can bring back new ideas from around the world that can make a difference at the school.